 - Plan to arrive after 1 and before 3.
-The parking lot will be crowded at 1! - Your host will greet you at the entrance to the parking lot. - Your host will then show you to your site, and your tents. - A Leader should tour site with host, noting condition of the equipment on site check-in form.
+The parking lot will be crowded at 1! - Your host will greet you at the entrance to the parking lot. - Your host will then show you to your site, and your tents. - A leader should tour site with host, noting condition of the equipment on site check-in form.
 Nothing should be hanging over the ridge pole.
 Damages that occur during your stay will be charged to the troop. - Your host will bring the troop medicals for a check by our medical staff.
-Every individual Scout must be evaluated during check in, as required by the BSA. - All participants will have their temperatures taken at the Health Lodge anyone found to be outside the normal range (per camp doctor) will be asked to go home. - Leader reports to camp office with a Troop Roster and any receipts/checks. - Leader will receive a color-coded wristband for every paid adult in camp. - While Camp Leader checks-In, the SPL will supervise troop preparations for tour in consultation with the host. - Host takes troop for medical rechecks, Dining Hall assignments, camp tour, swim tests, and camp safety lectures. - Visitors (parent/guardians) should leave camp by 4:30 pm. - By 5:00pm all vehicles should be returned to the parking lot.
+Every individual Scout must be evaluated during check in, as required by the BSA. - Leader reports to camp office with a Troop Roster and any receipts/checks. - Leader will receive a color-coded wristband for every paid adult in camp. - While Camp Leader checks-In, the SPL will supervise troop preparations for tour in consultation with the host. - Host takes troop for medical rechecks, Dining Hall assignments, camp tour, swim tests, and camp safety lectures. - Visitors (parent/guardians) should leave camp by 4:30 pm. - By 5:00pm all vehicles should be returned to the parking lot.